 - On the keyboard of your smartphone, select the Microphone button and it will start recording.

 - Hold your phone near your computer or other device, and Playback the Video.
-Your phone will automatically transcribe audio into text.
+Your phone will automatically turn the audio into text.

 Pros vs. Cons of DIY Transcripts